 How does an agile billing system work?

 An agile billing system is a combination of software and processes that enable businesses to create, manage, and process billing operations more efficiently.
-This includes features like automated invoicing, dynamic pricing, payment gateways, and analytics tools that insights into customer preferences.
+This includes features like automated invoicing, dynamic pricing, payment gateways, and analytics tools that provide insights into customer preferences.
 Businesses use the data from agile billing systems to optimize pricing and revenue strategies.